crackhead

 The term crackhead, although insensitive and derogatory, is still frequently used to describe individuals struggling with a crack cocaine addiction.
 An individual suffering from crack addiction is usually unable to conceal it.
-Crack cocaine is highly addictive, and addicts have to take breaks to smoke every 15-20 minutes.
+Crack cocaine is highly addictive, and addicts must take breaks to smoke every 15-20 minutes.
 It also has a mental addiction that can be so intense that it prevents addicts from focusing on regular conversations.
-In short, crackhead is used to describe a crack cocaine addict who is acting erratically and appears disheveled as a result of their frequent crack cocaine use.
+In short, crackhead is used to describing a crack cocaine addict who is acting erratically and appears disheveled as a result of their frequent crack cocaine use.

 What is the Meaning of the Word Crackhead?